countingpigeons/countingpigeons.github.io/README.md

 ### Readership Analytics for Sellside Banks
   - **Type:** Business Intelligence.
   - **Description:** A Business Intelligence portal for investment banks to measure the market penetration of their published research documents versus competitors.
 Implementated in Microstrategy Cloud.
-Modeled data (conceptual, logical, physical, dimensional); built data warehouse; wrote and scheduled an ETL in the cloud to process 100K+ rows daily; created all reports, dashboards, and custom analytical SQL; and QA'd embedding into production as a web-app with Single-Sign-On (SSO).
+Modeled data (conceptual, logical, physical, dimensional); built data warehouse; wrote and scheduled the ETL in the cloud to process 100K+ rows daily; created all reports, dashboards, and custom analytical SQL; and QA'd embedding into production as a web-app with Single-Sign-On (SSO).
   - **Skills:** SQL, Conceptual & Dimensional Modeling, ETL scripting, Microstrategy Architect, Microstrategy Desktop, Informatica
   - **Sample images:**
     - conceptual model | main dashboard | documents dashboard